June 4, 2023

 Some of those pitches I received when I was an editor were great and turned into paid freelance assignments and repeat freelance work with a writer.
 Those freelance writers knew how to write pitch for an article!
 Other pitches were duds and probably got ignored for a few weeks or turned down.
-If you’re curious about freelance writing websites where you can get work, I’ve got you covered.
+BTW, If you’re curious about freelance writing websites where you can get work, I’ve got you covered.

 That’s why I wanted to cover an important aspect of types of freelance writing–like how do you write a pitch–in this blog post and share how to write a pitch for an article.

 Whether you’re a beginner freelance writer and just getting your feet wet with writing pitches, or you’ve been writing for decades and want to compare your email pitch to another freelance writer’s to see if yours could be improved, this nine-step freelance pitching guide on how to write a pitch for an article on addressing ‘how do you write a pitch’ (in particular “how do you write a good pitch”) will help you write better freelance article pitches so you get paid writing gigs in one of these most profitable freelance writing niches of 2022.
 (After you press send, you’ll want to start reading over these freelance writing tips that will help you with how to write a good pitch over and over again so you get repeat work from clients with less effort.)

 Get freelance writing tips delivered to your inbox each week when you subscribe to my freelance newsletter.
 You’ll even get a FREE PDF with freelance advice as a thank you for subscribing!